tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2c-music_and_abstract_art-article-3.md

 -  Which one is more accessible?
 -  Which one do you prefer?
 2. "Both of these are extremely powerful works of art that kind of say the same thing:"
--  Abstractions may be simple or complex, but
--  Ultimately the interpretation of a specific work is more dependent on the individual than it is on the artist or the final product
-3. Happy Medium: Mondrian's paintings (maybe pick the simple one and link to my failed experiments based on it on seeourminds.com)

 ----------------
 ----------------